ordina-jworks/ordina-jworks.github.io/_posts/2018-04-27-scrum-vs-kanban.md

 this provides a welcome disruption of the daily workflow and if conducted well the retrospective will result in a morale boost for the team since they have been listened to and know problems they have will be handled or have been handled during the retro.

 Since having retrospectives on a regular basis kind of goes against the way of working in Kanban, a simpler way of holding retrospective has been popping up the ‘Stop and Solve‘.
-This means that every time there is an issue (that the person who encountered it can’t solve it on their own), an immediate retrospective involving the full team is called.
+This means that every time there is an issue (that the person who encountered it can’t solve on their own), an immediate retrospective involving the full team is called.
 Everyone looks into the problem, and brainstorms for possible solutions until a solution is found.

 There are pros and cons on both ways of working; what is chosen depends on the team.